-All teams in all three competitions (Systems, Virtual, and Data) are required to complete Team Qualification at the beginning of each Phase to officially participate in the DTC as a competitor.
+All teams in both competitions (Systems, and Data) are required to complete Team Qualification at the beginning of each Phase to officially participate in the DTC as a competitor.
 All teams are also required to complete Event Qualifications to participate in each workshop event and competition event.

-This document will cover the Event Qualification requirements for the Workshop 2 Event (see Figure 1).
+This document will cover the Event Qualification requirements for Challenge Event 2 (see Figure 1).
 Later revisions will include updated Event Qualification requirements for Phase 3.

 Failing a previous qualification attempt does not preclude a team from resubmitting a qualification submission for later events.
 This document is subject to change and may be superseded by later versions.
 The latest official versions of all documents will be posted to the DTC website.
 Significant revisions from past versions in this document are indicated by blue text.
 Teams are encouraged to closely review the entire document.
-To qualify for Workshop 2 teams that have participated in previous DTC events will be submitting updates to their team qualification rather than a completely new qualification.
+To qualify for Challenge Event 2 teams that have participated in previous DTC events will be submitting updates to their team qualification rather than a completely new qualification.

-2 Oualification Schedule
+2 Qualification Schedule

-The three competitions each have a coordinated Workshop and Challenge Event in each phase.
+The two competitions each have a coordinated Workshop and Challenge Event in each phase.
 Qualification criteria are split into two parts; Team Qualification and Event Qualification.
 The Team Qualification window will take place at the start of each phase and the Event Qualification will occur prior to each event, approximately 6-8 months after Team Qualification.